zhangjunhd/reading-notes/Computation-Algorithm/UnderstandingComputation.md

 The main consequence of having a stack is the ability to recognize certain languages that finite automata aren’t capable of recognizing, like palindromes and strings of balanced brackets.
 The unlimited storage provided by a stack lets a PDA remember arbitrary amounts of information during a computation and refer back to it later.

 ## Chapter 5.
 The Ultimate Machine
+### Deterministic Turing Machines
+A finite state machine with access to an infinitely long tape is called a `Turing machine (TM)`.
+That name usually refers to a machine with deterministic rules, but we can also call it a `deterministic Turing machine (DTM)` to be completely unambiguous.

+#### Rules
+This unified rule format has five parts:

+- The current state of the machine
+- The character that must appear at the tape head’s current position
+- The next state of the machine
+- The character to write at the tape head’s current position
+- The direction (left or right) in which to move the head after writing to the            tape

+#### Determinism
+A Turing machine’s next action is chosen according to its current state and the        character currently underneath its tape head, so a deterministic machine can only have one rule for each combination of state and character—the “no contradictions” rule—in order to prevent any ambiguity over what its next action will be.

+### Nondeterministic Turing Machines
+Just as with finite automata, a deterministic Turing machine can simulate a nondeterministic one.
+The simulation works by using the tape to store a queue of suitably encoded Turing machine configurations, each one containing a possible current state and tape of the simulated machine.

+### Maximum Power
+In fact, any attempt to upgrade the specification of Turing machines to make them more powerful is doomed to failure, because they’re already capable of simulating any potential enhancement.

+- Internal Storage
+- Subroutines
+- Multiple Tapes
+- Multidimensional Tape

+### General-Purpose Machines
+By reimplementing Tape, TMRule, DTMRulebook, and DTM as Turing machine rules, we are able to design a machine that can simulate any other DTM by reading its rules, accept states, and initial configuration from the tape and stepping through its execution, essentially acting as a Turing machine rulebook interpreter.
+A machine that does this is called a `universal Turing machine (UTM)`.

+# Part II.
+Computation and Computability
+## Chapter 6.
+Programming with Nothing